 So… in an attempt to basically explain that [some of the] the professionals don’t have a sodding clue: here are some guidelines for the different kegs out there…

 The great thing about KeyKeg is you cannot screw up the carbonation of the beer with top-pressure.
 Hell, you can use compressed air and save on the cost of food grade CO₂.
 (It’s up to the brewery to screw up carbonation, it does happen, too often… usually to the over-carbonated side… in which case KeyKegs can be vented.)

 I can offer no better advice on KeyKeg to what Magic Rock have published.
 So pop along to their website to get the low-down on this topic.

-The only addition I would make is that I tend to run KeyKeg at 35 PSI by default, and this works in almost all cases.
+The only addition I would make is that at UK cellar temperature (10-12C) I tend to run KeyKeg at 35 PSI by default, and this works in almost all cases.
 If needed I will increase pressure up to 45 PSI.
 If you need more than 45 PSI then your beer is either over-carbonated or the keg is too warm.
-(And KeyKegs are rated for a maximum of 51 PSI… NEVER EXCEED THIS!)

 TOP PRESSURE KEGS

 This is where the real problem with some of these keg installs lies.

 In light of hitting issues so frequently I have derived my own CO₂ pressure chart.
 As you do.
 De-rusting some of the old physics in my head in the process… the key differences between this and most other charts I can find are a) it is in Celsius and b) goes above 10°C… given UK cellars are often at 12°C this is somewhat essential.
 (Oh, and ambient temperature kegs at events, ah good old craft beer events, they’re another ballgame entirely.)